Corporate Commercial Bank: Background

 Since 2007, Corpbank had been a publicly traded company with a two-tier management system.
 The shares of the bank were traded on the Bulgarian Stock Exchange Bulgarian Stock Exchange (BSE) – Sofia AD.
 In 2009, 30% of the bank's capital was acquired by the State General Reserve Fund of the Sultanate of Oman through its subsidiary Bulgarian Acquisition Company II Luxembourg.
 In 2010, Fata Assicurazioni Danni S.p.A. and Fata Vita S.p.A. (subsidiaries of the Italian insurance holding Generali Group) acquired a minority stake in Corpbank.
-In 2013, 9.9% of the bank was acquired by the one of the biggest banks in Russia - VTB Capital.
+In 2013, 9.9% of the bank was acquired by one of the biggest banks in Russia, VTB Capital.

 At the beginning of 2014, Corpbank signed an agreement with Credit Agricole S.A., France, to acquire 100% of the shares of Credit Agricole Bulgaria EAD's capital.
 The completion of the acquisition was expected to be done after an approval from the regulatory agencies.

 Following a Bank run in the third week of June 2014, the administration of the bank was forced to seek conservatorship from the Bulgarian National Bank.
 The Bulgarian National Bank allegedly applied dual standards and did not provide liquidity help to Corporate Commercial Bank while it provided a liquidity injection to another bank which also faced a bank run at the same time - First Investment Bank.
 Contrary to standard practice in the sector, Bulgaria's government rejected a bailout proposal by the bank's shareholders too.
 Moreover, the Bulgarian National Bank withdrew the bank's license on 6 November 2014 based on a confidential report which it refused to make public.
 Corporate Commercial Bank's depositors have raised concern that the report allegedly relies on an obscure methodology which has significantly devalued the bank's assets.